cscart/docs/en/cscart_addons/addons/accelerated-mobile-pages/index.rst

 Installing the add-on
 =====================

-    Install the Google AMP for SEO add-on on the add-ons list page (Add-ons → Manage add-ons).
+    Install the Google AMP add-on on the add-ons list page (Add-ons → Manage add-ons).
 Click the **+** button in the top right corner, select an archive and click **Upload & Install**.
 You can now find the installed add-on in the list of installed add-ons, just make sure it is set to **Active**.

     .. fancybox:: img/amp-installed.png
-        :alt: Google AMP for SEO
+        :alt: Google AMP

     Once the add-on is installed and activated, AMP HTML is automatically applied to all products in your store.
 No setup is required.